 Our Research.

-QWK measures agreement between two graders, with a measure for magnitude of disagreements.
-For instance, being off by one point is much better than being off by three points.
-QWK also considers how intentional or random any agreement is: if 70% of essays in a dataset have been graded 4/6, QWK would be near zero for a model which predicts 4/6 100% of the time, because it is clearly guessing.
+QWK measures agreement between two graders, accounting for the magnitude of disagreements.
+Being off by one point is much better than being off by three.
+QWK also considers whether agreement is meaningful or coincidental: if 70% of essays have been graded 4/6, QWK would be near zero for a model predicting 4/6 100% of the time.

 Conventional AI systems require hundreds to thousands of datapoints to achieve reliability.
-However, such data volumes are rarely available at the class or school level.
+But that volume of data rarely exists at the class or school level.

-To become viable in real educational settings, AI grading systems must strive to adapt in as few as 5 samples, and become reliable after 50.
+To work in real educational settings, AI grading systems must adapt from as few as 5 samples and become reliable after 50.

 Comparison is Key